 If you do not have suitable donors in the family then you will be registered for cadaveric Transplantation in the Jeevandhan scheme.

 The normal position for transplant is low down in the abdomen, well away from the position of normal kidneys.
 The transplant sits under the skin, and can be felt under the skin if you press hard, just above the pelvic brim – the pelvic brim is the bone you can feel just above the pocket on a pair of trousers.
 It is not necessary, therefore, to remove someone’s own, failed kidneys in order to do a transplant.

-There are few exceptions like when these kidneys are often infected, and tthey need to be removed at a renal transplant hospital before the transplant as they might cause problems after a transplant.
-Also, some people with polycystic kidneys have such large kidneys that there is no room in the side to put transplant, so that one of the polycystic kidneys must be removed.
+There are few exceptions like when these kidneys are often infected, and they need to be removed at a renal transplant hospital before the transplant as they might cause problems after.
+Also, some people with polycystic kidneys have such large kidneys that there is no room in the side to put a transplant, so that one of the polycystic kidneys must be removed.

 Testing for viruses

 Other tests for transplant suitability

-These include an an electrocardiogram (ECG, an electric recording of the heart beat), and an echocardiogram (ECHO, a sound-wave picture of the heart) and a chest X-ray.
+These include an electrocardiogram (ECG, an electric recording of the heart beat), and an echocardiogram (ECHO, a sound-wave picture of the heart) and a chest X-ray.
 Kidney patients who are diabetic also have a treadmill test (measurement of the ECG while walking fast) or a cardiac Angiogram (a special X-ray picture of the heart) from a well established renal transplant hospital.

 Life after Transplant

-Once the operation is done and kidney is functioning well ,you will attend the clinic frequently for f he first three months
+Once the operation is done and the kidney is functioning well ,you will attend the renal transplant hospital frequently for the first three months.

 It is usual to take three months off work after a transplant, you should discuss with your doctor .You should avoid any work which involves a lot of exposure to people with infections, or heavy lifting that might put direct pressure on the transplanted kidney.